rosshudgins/rosshudginsdotdev/src/content/pages/about.md

 ---
-title: "About Me"
+title: About Me
-createdAt: 2026-06-24
+createdAt: 2026-06-24T00:00:00.000Z
 category: general
-tags: [meta]
+tags:
+  - meta
-summary: "About Ross Hudgins"
+summary: About Ross Hudgins
 ---

 ## About Me

-Hey, I'm Ross Hudgins — a backend software developer based in Longmont, Colorado.
+Hey, I'm Ross Hudgins — a software developer based in Longmont, Colorado.

-I've been building backend systems since 2016. <!-- TODO: update with current role -->
+Historically I have done some full stack development, but I'm much more at home building scalable backend systems.

-Outside of work I play soccer, [make music](https://www.facebook.com/LeavenworthBand/), cook, read, and enjoy craft beer and cocktails.
-I live with my wife Colleen and our dog Howie.
+Outside of work I play soccer, spend time with my family, [make music](https://www.facebook.com/LeavenworthBand/), hike, cook, read, and enjoy craft beer and cocktails.
+I live with my wife Colleen, our three boys, and our dog Howie.

-I went through Georgia Tech's [OMSCS](https://www.omscs.gatech.edu/) program with a specialization in Machine Learning. <!-- TODO: note whether you finished -->

 Any views or opinions here are solely my own.

 ## What I Write About

-- Software engineering and backend systems
+* Software engineering
-- Book reviews
+* Book reviews
-- Whatever else I'm thinking about
+* Whatever else I'm thinking about

 ## Contact